 Pursuant to Section 504 of the Right-to-Know Law, 65 P.S.
 67.101 et seq.
 (RTKL), the Office of State Inspector General (OSIG) sets forth the following policies, process, and procedures, regarding responses by the OSIG to requests made pursuant to the RTKL, in addition to complying with the policies set forth in Management Directive 205.36, Right-To-Know Law Compliance .

-The OIG uploads contracts to the Department of Treasury website, pursuant to the requirements of Chapter 17 of the RTKL, 65 P.S.
+The OSIG uploads contracts to the Department of Treasury website, pursuant to the requirements of Chapter 17 of the RTKL, 65 P.S.
 67.1701-1702; and may also place other public records on the OSIG's website , as it deems appropriate.
 The OSIG also procures goods and services utilizing existing statewide contracts negotiated by the Department of General Services (DGS), which are maintained and uploaded to the Department of Treasury website by DGS.
 The OSIG partners with DGS to follow the procedures set forth by DGS in its Procurement Handbook.